ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 There is no update required to the IANA URN namespace registration {{URNNamespaces}} for UUID filed in {{RFC4122}}.

-Further, at this time the authors and working group have concluded that IANA is not required to track UUIDs used for identifying items such as versions, variants, namespaces, or hashspaces.
+IANA is not required to track UUIDs used for identifying items such as versions, variants, namespaces, or hashspaces.

 # Security Considerations {#Security}